image bio

 Now, what about hair loss during pregnancy?
 This is much less common due to the natural hormone shifts we see in the first trimester.
 During pregnancy, the rising estrogen levels slow down the natural cycle of hair follicle shedding and allow more hair to stay in the growing stage, known as the anagen phase.
 As a result, most pregnant patients see much less hair loss in pregnancy.

 For those who do notice hair loss during pregnancy, it typically does not happen until later in a pregnancy.
 This is usually due to hormones and stress and should not be used as an indication of early pregnancy.
-There are other causes in addition to this, like vitamin or mineral deficiencies or medical conditions that are associated with pregnancy.
+There are other causes for hair changes in addition to this, like vitamin or mineral deficiencies or medical conditions that are associated with pregnancy.

 Stress and Hormones

-Some pregnant people experience hair thinning and shedding due to stress or shock.
+Some pregnant people experience hair thinning and excessive shedding due to stress or shock.
 The first trimester may stress the body as hormones shift dramatically to support the growing baby.
-This can force more of your hair into the telogen or “resting” phase of the hair life cycle–meaning you can lose a significantly higher number of hairs per day.
-This affects a small number of women during pregnancy and is generally not serious enough to cause bald spots or permanent hair loss.
+This can force more of your hair into the telogen or “resting” phase of the hair life cycle–meaning you can lose a significantly higher number of hairs per day.1 This affects a small number of women during pregnancy and is generally not serious enough to cause bald spots or permanent hair loss.

 Vitamin or Mineral Deficiencies

 Making sure you’re getting adequate daily nutrition is important—both during pregnancy and after.
 Iron deficiency is one of the most common mineral deficiencies seen in pregnancy and can affect hair growth and loss.
 Iron deficiency anemia (IDA) occurs when you have a lower than normal amount of red blood cells, the cells that deliver oxygen to different tissues in the body, due to lack of iron.
-It can cause hair thinning along with other symptoms such as headache, general fatigue, weakness, irregular heartbeat, and shortness of breath with activity.
+It can cause thinning hair along with other symptoms such as headache, general fatigue, weakness, irregular heartbeat, and shortness of breath with activity.

-Pregnant patients have a higher risk of developing IDA.
-This is especially true if they’re pregnant with multiples, their pregnancies have been close together (short interval pregnancy), or they are dealing with severe morning sickness.
+Pregnant patients have a higher risk of developing IDA.2 This is especially true if they’re pregnant with multiples, their pregnancies have been close together (short interval pregnancy), or they are dealing with severe morning sickness.
 IDA is diagnosed with bloodwork and is typically monitored throughout pregnancy as part of routine prenatal testing.
 Hair loss in these situations is also not permanent, but hair thickness may not return to its baseline until the mineral deficiency has been returned to normal ranges.

 Thyroid Disease

 Thyroid disorders like hyperthyroidism (too much thyroid hormone) or hypothyroidism (too little thyroid hormone) are not uncommon during pregnancy.
-Hypothyroidism is more common and affects up to 3% of pregnant patients.
-Symptoms can include hair loss as well as fatigue, muscle cramps, intolerance to heat or cold, and constipation.
+Hypothyroidism is more common and affects up to 3% of pregnant patients.4 Symptoms can include hair loss as well as fatigue, muscle cramps, intolerance to heat or cold, and constipation.

 If you are concerned you may have a thyroid disorder or if you have a strong family history, bring it up to your provider.
 Thyroid issues are typically diagnosed with a blood test and can oftentimes be managed with daily medications.